tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 Introduction
 ====

-LocalImageLoaderTutorial is a tutorial project that shows how to use the GCMultiImagePicker component.
-It contains Chute SDK library as well as GCMultiImagePicker library.
+Multi-Image Picker Tutorial is a tutorial project that shows how to use the Multi-Image Picker component.
+It contains Chute SDK library as well as Multi-Image Picker library.
 This tutorial demonstrates how to make GCLocalAssetCollection of assets.
 Asset represents any photo managed by Chute.
 This app searches for images on the device, displays the images in a grid and creates GCLocalAssetCollection out of the selected images in the grid.

 ![IMG_LocalImagePickerTutorial1](https://github.com/chute/chute-tutorials/raw/master/Android/LocalImagePickerTutorial/screenshots/IMG_LocalImagePickerTutorial1.png)![IMG_LocalImagePickerTutorial2](https://github.com/chute/chute-tutorials/raw/master/Android/LocalImagePickerTutorial/screenshots/IMG_LocalImagePickerTutorial2.png)![IMG_LocalImagePickerTutorial3](https://github.com/chute/chute-tutorials/raw/master/Android/LocalImagePickerTutorial/screenshots/IMG_LocalImagePickerTutorial3.png)